 Glen Ord Distillery History

-Glen Ord is one of few distilleries remaining in the region known as The Black Isle, in the Highlands of northern Scotland.
+The Black Isle is well known for its fertile lands, coated in a rich dark loam (possibly where the area gets its ‘black’ name from).
 The area is oddly named, as it is a peninsula, rather than an island, surrounded on only three sides by the Firths of Cromarty, Moray and Beauly.

-The Black Isle is well known for its fertile lands, coated in a rich dark loam (possibly where the area gets its ‘black’ name from).
 The abundance of grain crops, mainly barley, saw many landowners intent on adding value to it by distillation.
 The end product could be quite profitable, and a distillery also meant regular work for local inhabitants.
 The Forbes of Culloden family had established the region’s reputation for quality whisky in 1690 with their Ferintosh distillery (they had five distilleries by 1786), and at one point employed over 1000 workers.

 Seeing the same opportunity for employment and use of his barley, in 1838, Thomas Mackenzie joined nine other local licensed operators (and likely several dozen moonshiners) building a distillery on his lands.
 The site housed a bothy used by smugglers earlier in the century.
 (1)